rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ---
 ## 23. Circuit Breaker Pattern in Microservices
 In microservices, the **Circuit Breaker pattern** helps prevent cascading failures by detecting and reacting to service failures.
 It switches to a fallback mechanism to maintain system stability and prevent overload.

 **Purpose**
 - **Prevent Cascading Failures:** When one microservice fails, it can trigger a chain reaction of failures in dependent services.
 The Circuit Breaker pattern interrupts this chain by preventing further calls to the failing service.
 - **Improve Resilience:** Handles failures gracefully, making the system more resilient to disruptions and outages.
 - **Minimize Impact on Users:** When a service is unavailable, the Circuit Breaker can provide a fallback response or error message, preventing a complete system outage.
+-
 **How It Works**
 **States of the Circuit Breaker:**
-- **Closed:**
+	- _Closed_:
   		The service is healthy, and calls are allowed to pass through normally.
-- **Open:**
+	- _Open_:
   		The service is failing; further calls are rejected, and a fallback mechanism is used instead.
-- **Half-Open:**
+	- _Half-Open_:
   		After a timeout period, a limited number of test calls are allowed to check if the service has recovered.

 **Monitoring Mechanism:**
-- **Threshold:**
+- _Threshold_:
   If the number of failures exceeds a predefined threshold within a certain time period, the Circuit Breaker "opens".
-- **Fallback:**
+- _Fallback_:
   While in the "Open" state, subsequent calls are automatically redirected to a fallback mechanism (e.g., cached response, default value).
-- **Recovery:**
+- _Recovery_:
   After a timeout, the Circuit Breaker enters the "Half-Open" state.
 If test calls succeed, it transitions back to "Closed".
 If not, it remains "Open".

 **Benefits**
-- **Reduced Downtime:**
+- _Reduced Downtime_:
   	Prevents cascading failures, reducing prolonged outages.
-- **Improved User Experience:**
+- _Improved User Experience_:
   	Fallback mechanisms ensure continued usability even during partial outages.
-- **Simplified Debugging:**
+- _Simplified Debugging_:
   	Easier to identify and isolate failing services.
-- **Enhanced Resiliency:**
+- _Enhanced Resiliency_:
   	Increases the robustness of the overall microservices architecture.

 **Example**
 Imagine a **Shopping Cart** microservice that depends on a **Product Catalog** microservice to fetch product details.
 If the Product Catalog service goes down, the Shopping Cart service could be overwhelmed with requests and may fail too.
 By implementing a **Circuit Breaker**, the Shopping Cart service can: